Inference-Time Code Selection via Symbolic Equivalence Partitioning: Methodology

 Verifying $p_i \equiv_{\mathcal{C}} p_j$ can be reduced to checking the unsatisfiability of a divergence formula.
 We use counterexample-driven symbolic execution to search for an input $\mathbf{x}$ that satisfies both the program's path condition and the domain constraints, such that execution outcomes differ:

-Here, $\mathcal{C}(\mathbf{x})$ represents the domain-specific constraints (pruning invalid inputs), and $\mathrm{PC}(\mathbf{x})$ denotes the symbolic path condition (accumulated branch predicates). $\mathrm{EO}_k(\mathbf{x})$ denotes the execution outcome of program $p_k$ on input $\mathbf{x}$, including its return value, any exceptional termination, and any mutations to reachable input objects.
+Here, $\mathcal{C}(\mathbf{x})$ represents domain-specific constraints when they are explicitly available and otherwise defaults to a tautology, while $\mathrm{PC}(\mathbf{x})$ denotes the symbolic path condition (accumulated branch predicates). $\mathrm{EO}_k(\mathbf{x})$ denotes the execution outcome of program $p_k$ on input $\mathbf{x}$, including its return value, any exceptional termination, and any mutations to reachable input objects.

 If the SMT solver finds Eq.~\ref{eq:divergence} satisfiable, it yields a counterexample $\mathbf{x}$ witnessing $p_i \not\equiv_{\mathcal{C}} p_j$.
-If no counterexample is found within the predefined symbolic execution budget, we treat the pair as equivalent for the purposes of clustering.
+If no counterexample is found within the predefined symbolic execution budget, we treat the pair as equivalent for the purposes of partitioning.
 This yields a bounded approximation to functional equivalence, defined by the explored symbolic paths and resource limits.
 We discuss this approximation in Section~\ref{sec:limitations}.
 In practice, we instantiate this equivalence check using CrossHair \cite{crosshair}, a differential symbolic execution engine for Python that translates program paths into constraints for the Z3 SMT solver \cite{moura2008z3}.
-All equivalence checks are performed under a fixed resource budget, including limits on total solver time and symbolic path exploration, to ensure bounded analysis.
+All equivalence checks are performed under a fixed resource budget: a per-condition timeout of 15 seconds and a per-path timeout of $\sqrt{15}$ seconds ($\approx 3.87$s).
+These values are held fixed across benchmarks, models, and candidate pool sizes.